-Teaching in the Winter Semester 2022/23
+Teaching in the Summer Semester 2023

 In principle, the following applies: Students who are registered and admitted to a course in ZEuS are automatically transferred as participants to the corresponding ILIAS course (possibly with a slight time delay, as the transfer only takes place once a day).
-A separate course registration in ILIAS is no longer necessary and should be avoided in order to avoid confusion.
+A separate course registration in ILIAS is not necessary and should be avoided in order to avoid confusion.
 Only the registration via ZEuS is relevant.

 The following information refers to courses offered by the Department of Politics and Public Administration.
 For courses offered by other departments, please observe the rules applicable there.
 Please consult the website of the respective department or contact the relevant student advisor.

-Registration for Lectures
+Registration for Lectures and Colloquia

 Registration for BA Introductory Seminars (Proseminare)